 - Grants4Schools is a subscription based service for schools enabling you access to their database of almost 5000 grants and funds available.
 Even if you can’t afford a subscription, it’s worth checking their news page regularly and signing up for their monthly newsletter.

 - The Churchill Fellowship lists funding opportunities in line with its 8 universal themes and keeps the lists updated.
 Free to access.
 Includes education and the environment.
+Check out their brilliant once-in-a-lifetime travelling fellowships for individuals too!

 - Foundation Scotland administers funds across Scottish communities.
 This website provides details of each fund which is available, the area in Scotland it covers, award amounts and full guidelines for applying.
 One way to tap into this fund is for education settings to partner with community groups and/or charities to support their funding bids.
 Sign up to the newsletter for keeping up-to-date with what’s new.
 It is a huge funding site so take the time to search for what you need.